gayverjr/opencap/README.md

 ```

-Once the Makefile is generated, build install the executable.
+Once the Makefile is generated, build and install the executable.

 ```
 make

-make test

 make install